To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Passes are not applicable toward discounts on shopping, parking, dining,

 films, concerts, lectures, courses, or any other public programs.

 The Museum of Science in Boston is located on a piece of land that extends the width of the Charles River, connecting Boston and Cambridge.
 Dedicated to promoting and educating visitors about science and technology, the museum includes a planetarium, the world’s largest open-air Van de Graaff generator, an IMAX theatre, a butterfly garden, and permanent and changing exhibits on birds, insects and animals; space; dinosaurs; engineering; nanotechnology; math; biology; and more.

 Passes are good for up to four Exhibit Halls admissions at a reduced rate of $10 per person.

 The New England Aquarium is home to thousands of aquatic animals, from the giant Pacific octopus to Northern fur seals to little blue penguins.
 They offer a wide range of exhibits, including a shark and ray touch tank and the Giant Ocean Tank, a four-story coral reef featuring hundreds of Caribbean animals.
 In addition, they have an IMAX theatre and run whale watch boat excursions in partnership with Boston Harbor Cruises from April through November.

-The coupon is valid for a $10 co-pay per visitor for up to four people.
+The coupon is valid for 50% off visitor co-payment for up to 4 people.

 New Hampshire State Parks